DrBibop/RoR2VRMod/README.md

 - The credits now appear in the headset (it is currently stuck on the headset but this will change soon).
 - Fixed a bug that caused inputs to not register when no profiles are selected.
 - Fixed a bug that caused the profile creation pop-up to be uninteractable.

+### 2.1.0
+- Added a wrist HUD setting that attaches the healthbar, money display and skills to the wrist.
+- Added a watch HUD setting that attaches the inventory, chat, difficulty, objective and allies to a watch-like HUD.
+- Added a smooth HUD setting that adds smoothing to the camera HUD when moving the headset.
+- Added a spectator screen that appears in front of you when spectating players.
+- Added "Ray color" and "Ray opacity" settings to customize the aim ray.
+- Added new HD models for Loader's hands, Bandit's shotgun and Bandit's revolver.
+- Removed "UI scale" setting as it already exists in-game.
+- Removed the center smoke effect on Bandit's stealth ability for improved visibility.
+- Fixed a bug that caused Vive Cosmos controllers to use the standard Vive controller binds.